rbavery/porder_tutorial/README.md

 4. `cd porder_tutorial`
 5. `jupyter lab` or `jupyter notebook`.
 If you don't have jupyter lab or jupyter notebook installed, install with `pip install jupyterlab`

 Note: this tutorial was tested succesfully with python 2.7.15.
-There's a small bug in porder that causes some commands to not work in python 3.
-This may get fixed before Thursday, but if you don't have python 2, follow these instructions after following the anaconda python instructions linked above:
+There's a small bug in porder that causes running `porder` with no flags or subcommands to error.
+But running `porder -h` or any other flags and subcommands works as expected.
+If you'd like to use a python 2 environment for the tutorial you can follow these instructions after following the anaconda python instructions linked above:

 1. `conda create -n py3 python=3.6`
 2. `conda activate py3`
 3. `pip install porder datetimerange ipykernel pandas`

-This will set you up with a separate installation of python and porder that works.
-You can activate in the shell with `conda activate` and by installing `ipykernel`, you can select to use this installation from jupyter notebook/lab.
+This will set you up with a separate installation/environment of python and porder, where running just `porder` works.
+You can activate the python environment in the shell with `conda activate` and by installing `ipykernel`, you can select to use this python environment from jupyter notebook/lab.